Madame Grès: Retirement and death

 After retiring, Madame Grès lived life in even more seclusion than before.
 Due to poor business dealings regarding the licensing of her signature perfume, Cabochard, Madame Grès lost the fortune that she worked six decades to build, leaving her living in poverty.
 With help from friends, Hubert de Givenchy, Pierre Cardin, and Yves Saint Laurent, Grès was able to rent an apartment in the 16th arrondissement in Paris and continue sewing garments for friends.
 In 1993, Grès's daughter, Anne, moved her to a retirement home in near Toulon, France.
-Grès died on 24 November 1993, less than a week before her 90th birthday.
+Grès died on 24 November 1993, at age 89.
 Her death was made public a year later.

 Marriage and children

 Madame Grès married Serge Czerefkov, a Russian painter, in the late 1930s.
 The two had one daughter named Anne at some point during their marriage.
 Grès's daughter is most notable for concealing her mother's death in 1993 for over a year and forging Grès's handwriting in documents.